awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

    You can verify that the snapshot was created using the console\.

-1. Your snapshot is listed in the **Snapshots** in the same row as the volume\.
+Your snapshot is listed in the **Snapshots** in the same row as the volume\.

 ## Editing a Snapshot Schedule<a name="SchedulingSnapshot"></a>

 For stored volumes, AWS Storage Gateway creates a default snapshot schedule of once a day\.
 This schedule helps ensure that your gateway can keep up with the rate of incoming write operations on your local storage volumes\.

 **Note**
-You cannot remove the default snapshot schedule\.
+You can't remove the default snapshot schedule\.
 Stored volumes require at least one snapshot schedule\.
-However, you can change snapshot schedule by specifying either the time the snapshot occurs each day or the frequency \(every 1, 2, 4, 8, 12, or 24 hours\), or both\.
+However, you can change a snapshot schedule by specifying either the time the snapshot occurs each day or the frequency \(every 1, 2, 4, 8, 12, or 24 hours\), or both\.

-For cached volumes, AWS Storage Gateway does not create a default snapshot schedule because your data is stored in Amazon S3 so you don't need snapshots or a snapshot schedule for disaster recovery purposes\.
+For cached volumes, AWS Storage Gateway doesn't create a default snapshot schedule\.
+No default schedule is created because your data is stored in Amazon S3, so you don't need snapshots or a snapshot schedule for disaster recovery purposes\.
 However, you can set up a snapshot schedule at any time if you need to\.
 Creating snapshot for your cached volume provides an additional way to recover your data if necessary\.

 By using the following steps, you can edit the snapshot schedule for a volume\.